 Make a list of all your experiences, extracurricular activities and achievements

 Once you have your list, you can begin to filter by those you believe the institutions you are applying to will want to know about or those most relevant to the courses you are applying for.

 Personal statement – Your opening sentence

 Your opening sentence is arguably the most important one you’ll write.
 It should set the tone for the rest of your personal statement and draw the reader’s interest in.
-A division of around 40% of the personal statement should be devoted to why you want to study the chosen course.
+Around 40% of the personal statement should be devoted to why you want to study the chosen course.

 Ensure that your opening sentence/paragraph introduces your reasons and is suitably backed up by the inspirations behind them.

-Try to avoid writing generic sentences and phrases such as ‘I am passionate about learning’ and ‘I am very hard-working’.
-In truth these types of statements really mean nothing in the grand scheme of things, they can sound cheesy and most importantly, they waste precious words!
+Try to avoid writing generic sentences and phrases such as “I am passionate about learning.” and “I am very hard-working.”
+In truth, these types of statements mean virtually nothing, they can sound cheesy, and most importantly, they waste precious words!

 How to start writing your personal statement

 Divide the overall content into five main sections: